brimdata/zed/docs/formats/zson.md

 80 (port=(uint16))
 ````
 is the value 80 of type "port", where "port" is a type name bound to `uint16`.

-The abbreviated form `(=<type-name>)` may be used whenever a type value is
-_self describing_ in the sense that its type name can be entirely derived
-from its value, e.g., a record type can be derived from a record value
-because all of the field names and type names are present in the value, but
-an enum type cannot be derived from an enum value because not all the enumerated
-symbols are present in the value.
-In the the latter case, the long form
-`(<type-name>=(<type>))` must be used.

-It is an error for an external type to be defined to a different type
-than its previous definition though multiple definitions of the same
-type are legal (thereby allowing for concatenation of otherwise
-independent sequences).

 One decorator is allowed per value except for nested type-union values, which
 may include additional decorators to successively refine the union type for union values